CraZyLegenD/FreshAdapter/README.md

-    viewBinding = ItemviewPersonBinding::class, //sets the binding that's gonna be a constructor for the view holder attachItemViewClickListener = true, //whether to generate click listener on itemView click attachItemViewLongClickListener = true //same as itemViewClick listener but long click, generateViewBindingStaticNames = true ///creates static object for your view binding so that you shouldn't paste the names around
+    viewBinding = ItemviewPersonBinding::class, //sets the binding that's gonna be a constructor for the view holder attachItemViewClickListener = true, //whether to generate click listener on itemView click attachItemViewLongClickListener = true //same as itemViewClick listener but long click, generateViewBindingStaticNames = true //creates static object for your view binding so that you shouldn't paste the names around, you need to build the project so that this can be generated, you can use viewName = "" at the beginning after this is generated replace with the names you'll use to bind
 )
 data class Person
 ```